Mount a flat panel TV yourself and save hundreds of dollars with these easy-to-follow instructions for low profile, tilting and full-motion mounts.

 Dozens of models, three styles

 Don’t get overwhelmed by all the wall-mount makes and models.
 They’re all just variations of three basic styles.
 The three styles differ mainly in how much they allow you to adjust the position of the screen.
-Adjustments can eliminate glare and increase viewing comfort in other ways too.
+Adjustments can eliminate glare and increase viewing comfort in other ways, too.
 But adjustability is most important for picture quality.
 Like a computer screen, the picture on a TV screen is clearest when viewed straight on.
 So a mount that offers more adjustability gives you a clearer picture in more situations and may even increase your options for where you can place the TV.

-Most flat TVs are designed for wall mounting, but make absolutely sure yours is before you shop for a mount.
+Most flat TVs are designed for a wall mounted tv, but make absolutely sure yours is before you shop for a mount.
 Look for “VESA” (Video Electronics Standards Association) on the manual or the TV itself, followed by a number such as “VESA 75.”
 Any mount with the same VESA number will work with your TV.
 Also consider wiring before you choose a mount.
 If you plan to run wiring inside your walls, the mount design may determine how and where you can install an outlet and cable connections.

 Low-profile mounts ($25 to $150) hold the TV close to the wall.
 That creates less of an obstacle along traffic paths and reduces the risk of TV damage or bruises.